The more difficult the victory, the greater the happiness in winning.

 Nobody who ever gave his best regretted it.

-Write down your skills and talents and scan through your knowledge-based, technical skills as well as your personal traits.
-Identify your core competencies and re-examine them by taking into account their relevancy, competitiveness and application.
+Write down your skills and talents and scan through your knowledge-based, technical skills as well as your traits.
+Identify your core competencies and re-examine them by taking into account their relevancy, competitiveness, and application.
 Hone your skills and make use of them unapologetically.

 Obstacles don’t have to stop you.
 If you run into a wall, don’t turn around and give up.
 Figure out how to climb it, go through it or work around it.

 Self-encouragement is to believe that you can overcome challenges and focus on what you have accomplished.
 Therefore develop a system to boost up your self-confidence to face adversity and obstacles.
-Whether it is through affirmations to rewarding yourself, put a productive mechanism in place to build your self up instead of tearing yourself down.
+Through affirmations to rewarding yourself, it puts an effective mechanism in place to build yourself up instead of tearing yourself down.

 Hold on to your moral compass